This

 Click Next.

-assigned.
+locations assigned.

 Click Finish

-database RacDB has already been opened on node1-pub machine under
+At this time, the database RacDB has already been opened on node1-pub machine

-the contents on this file to one as shown below and start the database
+file to one as shown below and start the database using "startup"

-command will start the RacDB2 instance and get the location of UNDOTBS2
+command from sqlplus.
+This command will start the RacDB2 instance and get the

-datafile and redolog thread 2 (mounting
+location of UNDOTBS2 datafile and redologs thread 2 (mounting the database)

-the database) member and then opens them (opening the database).
-The
+member and then opens them (opening the database).
+The rest of the datafiles

-rest of the datafiles are shared by these two
+are shared by these two

 instances.

-status of the listener on all the nodes.
+At this time, also check the status of the listener on all the nodes.

-make sure that all the nodes are
+Make sure that all the nodes are up and running by looking at the below

-up and running by looking at the below information from both the nodes.
+information from both the nodes.